Heat kernel estimates for pseudodifferential operators, fractional Laplacians and Dirichlet-to-Neumann operators: Estimates in the complex plane for selfadjoint operators

+\begin{rem} Note that the order $d$ and dimension $n$ enter linearly in $N'=\tfrac{7n}{2} + 4 d + 7$, and it is easy to see where the sizes come from: $2n+4d$ comes from the power $-2M$ where $M\sim 2d+n$, one $n$ comes from the requirement for Agmon's estimate Proposition \ref{pro5.1}, and $\frac n2 $ comes from the requirement for Marschall's estimate Proposition \ref{pro3.5}.
+The number 7 includes rounding up errors, and may be lowered.
+More substantial improvements would depend on choosing other general principles; e.g.\ the $L_\infty $ kernel estimate in Beals \cite{B70}, Lemma 2, which is slightly more efficient than Agmon's estimate, and might save $\frac n2$ powers.
+Note that all orders $d\in{\Bbb R}_+$ are allowed.

-Our result applies in particular to the Dirichlet-to-Neumann operator.
-For this operator ter Elst and Ouhabaz [EO13] have estimates in terms of $-N$-th powers of $\cos\theta $, where the dimension $n$ enters nonlinearly in $N$. \endexample
+Our result applies in particular to the Dirichlet-to-Neumann operator $P_{DN}$ of order $d=1$ associated with the Laplacian (and lower-order perturbations of it).
+For this operator, ter Elst and Ouhabaz \cite{EO13} have estimates in terms of $-N''$-th powers of $\cos\theta $, where the dimension $n$ enters nonlinearly in $N$:

+here $N''>N'$ for $n\ge 6$.
+They are proved by appealing to multiple commutator estimates for semigroups defined from iterates of $P_{DN}$, refined $(L_p\to L_q)$-estimates of Coifman-Meyer and others for pseudodifferential operators, Riesz potentials, interpolation, and other tools. \end{rem}

+\begin{rem} Derivatives in $x$ and $y$ can also be estimated by these methods if needed.
+For example, $D_{x_j}\mathcal K_V(x,y,t)$ is described by the above formulas composed to the left with $D_{x_j}$; then in the remainder terms $D_{x_j}$ is composed with the $R^{(i)}_M$, giving symbols described in Proposition \ref{pro3.6}.
+The remainder for $D_{y_j}\mathcal K_V(x,y,t)$ is described by formulas, partly of the type where $R^{(i)}_M$ is composed to the right with $D_{x_j}$ which just gives a factor $\xi _j$ on the symbol, partly of a type containing $Q_\lambda D_{x_j} $.
+In the latter cases one can use e.g.\ that